 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 We’ll cut to the chase so you can get to reading soon.
-Here are the best banned books to introduce to your kids:
+Here are the best banned and challenged books to introduce to your kids: